Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Watch our short video review in which we break down how BusyKid works, how much it costs and if it’s right for your kids.

-What you’ll like about the BusyKid card
+6 things you’ll like about the BusyKid card

 Like most prepaid cards for kids, BusyKid supports chores and allowances and even helps recommend how much to give your child based on their age.
 Other benefits include: